-- The cortex is in charge of sensory information
+- The cortex is in charge of sensory information.

-- The cerebellum is in charge of voluntary movement
+- The cerebellum is in charge of voluntary movement.

 Parrot Neurons vs. Human Neurons

 However, the neurons in a parrot’s brain are far denser than ours.
-As such, they have more connections between different parts of the brain.
-This allows for better information and sensory processing.
+So, they have more connections between different parts of the brain, allowing for better information and sensory processing.